z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 ```

 The top line of the graphic, at _circle, is preceded by 7 zeroes.
 In
-this example, _circle is at address 50,000, and address 49,999
+this example, *_circle* is at address 50,000, and address 49,999
 contains a zero.
-There are in fact 7 zeroes logically above _circle,
+There are in fact 7 zeroes logically above *_circle*,
 so when the sprite is placed in the display, between zero and all 7 of
 those will be copied in above it to get the actual circle graphic in
 the location required.